sozu-proxy/sozu/README.md

 ## Building and starting

 Requirements:
-- openssl 1.0.1 or above (More informations to update/upgrade openssl libs on your distrib [here] (https://libraries.io/cargo/openssl-sys/).
+- openssl 1.0.1 or above (More informations to update/upgrade openssl libs on your distrib [here](https://libraries.io/cargo/openssl-sys/).
 Default is 0.9.x and need to update to build project.

 You can create the required executables like this: